Home

 3. Cut the cooked new potatoes into 1/4-inch slices, and toss with 2 Tbsp. vinegar.
 Then add them, the toasted walnuts (if using), shallots and garlic to the beans.

-4. In a food processor or Vitamix blender (or container with a tight-fitting lid) combine the oil, 3/4 cup dill, 1 teaspoon mustard, 1 1/2 Tablespoons vinegar, salt, and pepper.
+4. In a food processor or blender (or container with a tight-fitting lid) combine the oil, 3/4 cup dill, 1 teaspoon mustard, 1 1/2 Tablespoons vinegar, salt, and pepper.
 Blend to a thick, creamy dressing.
 Taste and add more mustard or vinegar if desired.

 5. Toss the dill-mustard vinaigrette into the potato-bean mixture.